Customer Acquisition Cost (CAC): The Metric Every Growth Business Needs to Track

 Tech overheads cost £8,000

-Now you know your CAC, there are multiple ways to use it.
+Now you know your CAC, there are multiple ways to use it.1

 Monitor business performance with CAC

-Every start-up and scale-up should be aware of how much it costs to acquire new customers.
+Every start-up, scale-up or growth business should be aware of how much it costs to acquire new customers.

 But they should also be aware of any major fluctuations in CAC – this can be an important signal for any business leader.